CruxConnect/crux-docs/_discovery/get_discovery_suppliers.md

 Optional:
 initial_character
 : (string) First character of supplier name OR '#'.
 If a letter or number, only suppliers whose name starts with this character will be returned.
 If '#', suppliers whose name starts with any number (0-9) will be returned.
 Only the first character of the string will be considered.
 Letters and numbers must be from UTF-8 ranges 0030-0039 (0-9), 0041-005A (A-Z), or 0061-007A (a-z).
 Upper- and lower-case letters are treated the same.
 (Some suppliers have company names with characters not in the specified ranges, but when they join Crux they provide a simplified, standardized name that uses only the limited character set above.
 It is the simplified/standardized name that determines where a supplier appears in the initial_character search.)
-Strings with more th

 limit
 : (int) Number of suppliers displayed on a page; used for paginating results.
 Default: 50.
 Maximum: 100.
 Any 'limit' greater than the Maximum will be forced to the Maximum.